Saad1926Q/yuki/CONTRIBUTING.md

 ## Codebase Overview

-Yuki follows a clear separation of concerns, primarily influenced by the Model-View-Controller (MVC) pattern, although simplified for a terminal application.

 ### `EditorState` Class

 `EditorState` is the single source of truth for all data related to the open file and the editor's current context.